 Only now do I realize that some of those qualities are classic symptoms of bipolar disorder.

-When I was 13 or 14 years old, I met a guy named Brian* while I was doing my paper route.
+When I was 13 or 14 years old, I met a guy named Brian [not his real name] while I was doing my paper route.
 A 26-year-old ex-convict, Brian introduced me to alcohol.
 After I got drunk the first time, I wanted to do it every day.
 So I started getting drunk three to five times a week.